-- These regulations are applicable to New Zealand citizens and permanent residents and Australian citizens who are under 20 years of age and who are not otherwise qualified to enrol for an undergraduate degree qualification. - 2.
-Eligibility to apply: A person under the age of 20 years may apply for Discretionary Entrance provided that he or she:
+- These regulations are applicable to New Zealand citizens and permanent residents and Australian citizens who are under 20 years of age and who are not otherwise qualified to enrol for an undergraduate degree qualification. - A person under the age of 20 years may apply for Discretionary Entrance provided that he or she: (a) is a citizen or permanent resident of New

-- (a) is a citizen or permanent resident of New Zealand or a citizen of Australia; and - (b) does not meet the University Entrance standard; and - (c) has achieved a minimum of 24 points in the International Baccalaureate but has not been awarded the Diploma; or - (d) has received schooling to at least New Zealand Year 12 (or its equivalent overseas), and has obtained a minimum of 72 credits at Level 2 NCEA including a minimum of 14 credits in each of four subjects, three of which must be approved subjects, and a number of Merits and Excellences, or equivalent; and - (e) has met the literacy and numeracy standards required for University Entrance, or their equivalents; and - (f) has: - i. not completed Year 13 at a New Zealand secondary school; or - ii. undertaken study in Year 13 at a New Zealand secondary school, but has not attempted to qualify for University Entrance. - 3.
+- Zealand or a citizen of Australia; and - (b) does not meet the University Entrance standard: and - (c) has achieved a minimum of 24 points in the International Baccalaureate but has not been awarded the Diploma; or - (d) has received schooling to at least New Zealand Year 12 (or its equivalent overseas), and has obtained a minimum of 72 credits at Level 2 NCEA including a minimum of 14 credits in each of four subjects, three of which must be approved subjects, and a number of Merits and Excellences, or equivalent; and - (e) has met the literacy and numeracy standards required for University Entrance, or their equivalents. - A student who has undertaken Year 13 study beyond 1 June at a New Zealand secondary school may normally not be admitted under the Discretionary Entrance provisions before July in the following year. - 4.
+A person studying at a New Zealand secondary school, who is attempting to qualify for entrance to university, may apply for Discretionary Entrance in the same year for the purpose of enrolling in courses offered in a summer school by a university.
+Any person admitted under this regulation who does not, in the following January, meet the University Entrance standard will be required to withdraw from the university and may re-apply for admission at mid-year.
+Students required to withdraw may complete their summer school programme before doing so, but any courses passed will not be credited to a qualification until a University Entrance qualification is gained. - 5.
 Any applicant against whom a decision is given under Section E may appeal to the Assistant Vice-Chancellor (Academic).
 The appeal must be lodged in writing with the University Grievance Advisor within 10 working days of the decision or such longer period as the Assistant Vice-Chancellor (Academic) may determine.
 A person whose application is declined by the Assistant Vice-Chancellor (Academic) may appeal to the New Zealand Qualifications Authority, whose decision in the matter is final.